Faculty and Courses

 About the Course

-Climates of Resistance: Environmental Racism and Collective Action familiarises students with the myriad ways in which racism is manifested in contemporary environmental policy and practice—and the multiple means through which marginalised communities respond to and transform unjust realities.
+Climates of Resistance: Environmental Racism and Collective Action familiarises students with the myriad ways in which racism is manifested in contemporary environmental policy and practice—and the multiple means through which oppressed communities respond to and transform unjust realities.
 Learn more about GEO/NAT300 here.

 About the Professor